junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > with friends/family's help, Sam/Dean take back control, sacrifice/kill each other, explodes and kills Michael/Lucifer (in Heaven), purifies angels in Heaven, Heaven is saved, fallen souls/spirits are retrieved by angels restart working; friends/family's ghost reunite in Heaven, Cas is left alone in the bunker

 "What bloody hell are you idjits doing?!"
-Bobby's ghost flashes into shape next to the war room's door where Cas stands, as Michael and Lucifer blood into Dean and Sam's mouth.
+Bobby's ghost flashes into shape next to the war room's door, where Cas stands, as Michael and Lucifer flood into Dean and Sam's mouths.
 The combination of the archangel light is so bright that the ghost is turning almost completely transparent, near invisible.

-The unstable surges of the electricity are affecting him, too.
+The unstable surges of electricity are affecting him, too.
 His figure tunes in and out, and finally stabilizes enough to stay and talk for a few complete sentences.
 That might explain why others take longer to refocus and reshape.

 Bobby looks furious.
-"I got distracted for three minutes and you guys just jump off the cliffs now?!
+"I got distracted for three minutes, and you guys just jumped off the cliffs now?!
 Stop this!
 Stop it right now!
 Cas, tell them to stop!"

 Cas shakes his head miserably.
 "I tried.
 They don't listen.
 They're doing it for me, for all of us.
 If they can take back control, they can fix everything."

 "That's a huge 'if' right there," Bobby growls.
-"Last time they use the Baby to wake Sam up, what do we have now?"
+"Last time I heard they used the car to wake Sam up, what do we have now?"

-"This time, they have us," Mary appears.
-So does John, standing next her.
+"This time, they have us."
+Mary appears.
+So does John, standing next to her.

 "And us."
 Ghosts of all their friends come up one by one.
-Ellen, Jo, Ash, Charlie, and all the other hunters that have been fighting this war together.
+Ellen, Jo, Ash, Charlie, and all the other hunters who have been fighting this war together.
 One by one, they flash into focus.
 Their shapes are still unstable, the room is still too full of energy, but they are here nonetheless.

-"Let's remind our boys they're not alone."
-Mary says, moving toward Sam and Dean.
+"Let's remind our boys they're not alone," Mary says, moving toward Sam and Dean.
 Others follow her.
 "They never were."

 "That they have a family," John nods and does the same.

 "And so many friends," Ash says.

-"And we all love them."
-Charlie says.
+"And we all love them," Charlie says.

 "That's something Michael and Lucifer would never understand."
 Cas blinks as everyone takes action.
 He moves, too.
 Stepping closer to Michael, who's glancing out through Dean's eyes now.
-Cas meets those eyes, the eyes he has stared into for a million times, looking for the familiar warmth he used to see in those amber green color.
+Cas meets those eyes, the eyes he has stared into a million times, looking for the familiar warmth he used to see in those amber green eyes.
 He stares into the pupils, into the soul, and he thinks, he can just see Dean right there deep down, and reach him like that.

 "Can you believe that?"
-Lucifer speaks through Sam's mouth, laughing in a way Sam never would, "that's how those petty human beings planning on taking us down.
+Lucifer speaks through Sam's mouth, laughing in a way Sam never would, "That's how those petty human beings are planning on taking us down.
 Us?
 Please.
-Let me see where do I start to have fun with."
+Let me see where I start to have fun with."

 He makes a wide gesture, pointing at Mary at random.
 "What about you?
 Let's see, it will hurt Sammy so much to see his own hand killing his mommy dear."
 Lucifer raises a hand, fingers pinching together, ready for a snap.

 Mary looks into his eyes, saying gently, with a calm smile.
 "Sammy, I believe you.
 Fight it, fight him!
 I know you can do this.
 Not for me, but for yourself.
 I love you."

 The muscle on Lucifer's face twitches.
 His eyes switch between Sam's focused look and Lucifer's hysterical one.
-His fingers slowly unfold itself, away from the snapping gesture.
+His fingers slowly unfold themselves, away from the snapping gesture.

 Mary smiles wider.
 John stands next to her, telling his sons, "I know you're strong.
 I know you can hear us.
 Sam, Dean, my boys, you're doing great.
 Just fight harder."